zybbigpy/pre/preliminary_exam/preliminary.md

 # Outline

 **In this presentation**:
-Single particle picture
+In a single particle picture to explain some insulating phase.
-- Lattice Reconstruction in TBG
+- Lattice reconstruction in TBG
   - Insulator at $n=\pm 4$
-- Moiré Phonons
-  - iTO Phonons induced distortion
+- Displacement induced by moiré phonons
-  - Insulator at other integer filling
+  - Insulator at some other integer fillings

 ---

 # Structure of Twisted Bilayer Graphene

-- Start from an AA stacking Bilayer Graphene and twist.
+- Start from an AA stacking Bilayer Graphene and twist
-- Moiré Pattern at small twist angle.
+- Moiré Pattern at small twist angle
 - **AA, AB, BA, SP(DW)** stacking area.
-- $D_6$ point group symmetry: $C_{3z}, C_{2x}, C_{2y}$.
+- $D_6$ point group symmetry: $C_{3z}, C_{2x}, C_{2y}$
 ![center w:850](assets/stacking.svg)

 ---